-Having the opposite of the desired effect.‘child experts fear the Executive's plans may prove counterproductive’
+Having the opposite of the desired effect.‘the response to the disaster was unsuccessful and perhaps even counterproductive’

 harmful, damaging, injurious, hurtful, inimical, deleterious, dangerous, destructive, ruinous, calamitous, disastrous, pernicious, environmentally unfriendly, ill, bad, evil, baleful, malign, corrupting, malignant, adverse, undesirable, prejudicial, unfavourable, unfortunateView synonyms

 - ‘Its tone belongs to the counterproductive adversarial approach of lawyers concerned with litigation.’

 - ‘That precedent will be both dangerous and counterproductive in the long run.’

 - ‘As a political matter, it seems highly counterproductive for them to ask for more.’